Apress/Devel-2D-Games-Unity/README.md

 #### Chapter 6, Page 223-227
 Credit: [@bensinc](https://github.com/bensinc)

-Simplu setting itemImages[i].enabled and quantityText.enable to true doesn't cause them to appear.
+Simply setting itemImages[i].enabled and quantityText.enable to true doesn't cause them to appear.
 Instead, use .gameObject.SetActive(true) on each of them.

 #### Chapter 7, Page 263